yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

       something will take more than a minute to resolve.
 - Helper training is focused on:
     - Motivation of learners and teaching psychology.
-    - How to help: don't do it for them, etc.
+    - How to help: do not do it for them, etc.
     - Keeping the flow going, encourage everyone to speak up and share.
     - Knowing when and how to call for an expert helper to come to the